Getting out of payday debt is tough, but possible. Here’s how to get out of a payday loan nightmare.

 You should always try and pay back your highest interest loans first.
 Because of the way interest payments work, the more you owe, the more you owe.

-If you have non-payday loans such as credit card loans, they should usually take back-seat as they have a significantly lower interest rate.
+If you have non-payday loans such as credit card loans, they should usually take a backseat as they have a significantly lower interest rate.
 Credit card debt is another problem, but it’s much lower interest debt than a payday loan.

 It may take quite a bit of digging to find out what APRs you are paying with each loan, but it is well worth it to understand which of these have the highest interest rate so that you can prioritize them.

 Payday lenders may not be your friend, but they do want their money back.
-If you call them and tell them you can’t pay, they may offer you reduced terms or interest rates.
-Try not to speak to their debt collectors, and someone who is a supervisor.
+They may offer reduced terms or interest rates if you call them and tell them you can’t pay.
+Try not to speak to their debt collectors and instead someone who is a supervisor.